-A man who had been barred from entering Hickam Air Force Base in Hawaii contended his First Amendment rights were violated when he entered nine years later during an open house without disrupting activities.
-However, the U.S. Supreme Court in 1985 upheld the conviction.
-In an opinion written by Justice Sandra Day O'Connor, the court reasoned that the base did not become a public forum just because of an open house, and that the law under which James Albertini was barred re-entry was content neutral and served a signficant government interest.
-(Photo of Hickam Air Force base in 2006 during an arrival ceremony for new cargo planes, AP Photo/Marco Garcia, used with permission from The Associated Press.)
+James Albertini had been barred from entering Hickam Air Force Base in Hawaii but contended his First Amendment rights were violated when he entered nine years later during an open house without disrupting activities.
+However, the U.S. Supreme Court reasoned that the base did not become a public forum just because of an open house, and that the law under which he was barred re-entry was content neutral and served a signficant government interest.
+(Photo of Hickam Air Force base in 2006 during an arrival ceremony for new cargo planes, AP Photo/Marco Garcia, used with permission from The Associated Press)

 In United States v.
 Albertini, 472 U.S. 675 (1985), the Supreme Court ruled that a man could be convicted under federal law for entering a military base during an open house event because he had been barred from reentering the base years earlier.

 It was not an infringement of his First Amendment rights because an open house on a military base is not considered a public forum and, as a result of his previous actions and subsequent receipt of a bar letter, he could be considered a threat to national security.